Heating Equipment Market Analysis by Mordor Intelligence

 By Installation Type: Retrofit Dominance with New-Build Upswing

-Retrofits comprised 70.32% of 2025 activity as Europe and North America tackled boiler fleets older than 15 years.
-New installations, however, are climbing at a 6.89% CAGR because developers must now meet performance certificates that ban non-condensing units from day one.
+Retrofits accounted for 70.32% of 2025 activity as Europe and North America tackled boiler fleets aged 15 years or more.
+New installations, however, are climbing at a 6.89% CAGR during the forecast period.
+This is because developers must now meet performance certificates that ban non-condensing units from day one.

 Retrofits are complex, often needing electrical-panel upgrades and envelope improvements; new builds integrate heat pumps with heat-recovery ventilation to minimize system size.
 Programs such as Germany’s EUR 13 billion Federal Funding for Efficient Buildings and France’s MaPrimeRénov grants compress replacement cycles but create policy-driven demand spikes when budgets lapse.